 3. Change the culture of “profit at all costs” mantra

 I have no problems with rewarding efficient staff with bonuses or other rewards.
 In fact I think rewards or incentives for good performance are essential in driving growth and performance.
-The problem lies with those that take short cuts or engage in unethical behaviours in an effort to earn those rewards or benefits.
-Worse still is where a blind eye attitude by senior management is turned or such behaviour is ignored in the pursuit of profit.
+The problem lies with those that take short cuts or engage in unethical behaviors in an effort to earn those rewards or benefits.
+Worse still is where a blind eye attitude by senior management is turned or such behavior is ignored in the pursuit of profit.

 Clear guidelines need to be established.
-Those staff members that operate outside the guidelines need to be disciplined and action taken to prevent similar behaviours.
+Those staff members that operate outside the guidelines need to be disciplined and action taken to prevent similar behaviors.
 Corporate culture has to come from the top down, not the bottom up.
 Profits should always be a by-product of a great and ethical product or service not the other way around.